USNS Observation Island: US Navy service history

-Observation Island firing 28-foot Polaris test missile.
+Observation Island firing Polaris A-3 test missile.

 Her conversion to the first naval ship having a fully integrated Fleet Ballistic Missile System was authorized 15 October 1957, and partial completion of the project was accomplished at Norfolk Naval Shipyard, Portsmouth, Virginia. before she commissioned 5 December 1958 as Observation Island (EAG-154).

 During the conversion, there were no major hull or engineering changes made other than installation of a roll stabilization system.
 However, extensive alterations were accomplished in the superstructure and hold areas so as to accommodate the Fleet Ballistic Missile (FBM) Weapons System.
 Observation Island departed her homeport of Norfolk 3 January 1959, underwent shakedown at Guantanamo Bay, and then operated on the Atlantic Missile Range off Cape Canaveral, conducting dummy missile launches and communications tests.

 In March 1959, Observation Island returned to Norfolk Naval Shipyard for installation of additional equipment, including the Ships Inertial Navigation System (SINS).
 In June she steamed for her new homeport, Port Canaveral, Florida, and made preparations for the first at-sea launch of a Polaris missile.
 Designated UGM-27, the missile was successfully launched from Observation Island 27 August 1959.

 Following this milestone, Observation Island returned to Norfolk Naval Shipyard for installation of a fire control system to enable her to launch more sophisticated guided versions of new generation Polaris missiles.
 She also received a new launcher, the developmental prototype of those installed in the ballistic missile submarines.